-The house stands to the west of a cluster of farm buildings at the western terminus of a driveway that comes off the west side of Cleland Road, immediately south of its intersection with Middle Road.
-A later homestead is located to the south-east.
-The extent of setting is limited to the immediate setting of the house and farm buildings (heritage items 75 & 76), rather than the land parcel as a whole.
-The setting for the homestead (heritage item 74) is separate from that of the former homestead and outbuildings cluster.
+The granary stands within a cluster of farm buildings at the western terminus of a driveway coming off the west side of Cleland Road, immediately south of its intersection with Middle Road.
+The current homestead is located to the south-east.
+The extent of setting is limited to the immediate setting of the granary, stable and former homestead (heritage items 76 & 73), rather than the land parcel as a whole.
+The setting for the 1903 homestead (heritage item 74) is separate from that of the former homestead and farm buildings cluster.